evannetwork/evannetwork.github.io/doc/iotsecurity.md

 However, it could be the case that someone might attempt to compromise a masternode they have control over and try to open your car without your consent.

-To prevent manipulation on IoT devices connected to the evan.network, the Incubed protocol is employed.
-IoT devices are fitted with the [Slock.it](https://slock.it/) client.
-Incubed itself is a network of nodes which function as servers for the respective devices.

-IoT devices, in our case a car remote control, send an RPC request to an incubed node.
+IoT devices, in our case a car remote control, send an RPC request to an AuthorityNode.
-Due to the stateless incubed client, there is no need to synchronize with the network.
-The device is instanly ready to use.

 To verify that the response is valid, the device has to examine three factors: